 What training method do we use?

 We use the natural approach.
 We guide the dog toward the behaviors we desire and reward lavishly with verbal and physical praise and play.
-We believe that a healthy, natural relationship in the DOG WORLD is based on rank (dominance/subordination), as well as the drives for social bonding (pack drive), and physical interaction (play drive).
+We believe that a healthy, natural relationship in the DOG WORLD is based on cooperation and rank (dominance/subordination), as well as the drives for social bonding (pack drive), and physical interaction (play drive).
 When you use a treat based training system you do get a conditioned response from your dog, but only under “training conditions” – not when you have no treats, the situation is different from class, and you’re not in “training mode” – in other words, not in real life.
 This is because that kind of system does not address the social dynamic that is so crucial to a dog.
 Our training produces a dog that works for you because you are the leader and what he wants is your approval, affection and guidance, not just a cookie.

 Why don’t we only use treats?

 We believe it’s the lazy way to train.
 We give the dog what it craves the most – our love and affection – and we always have it with us!
 The foundation of all real obedience lies in the positive relationship between you and your dog; praise, play and affection reinforce and strengthen this bond, being a human “treat dispenser” does not.

 In the long run it just doesn’t work on all dogs.
 You can’t build the all-around affectionate and obedient companion we all want with just one tool.
 It just isn’t natural – no mother in nature, human, dog, or any other animal, uses this one-sided approach.
 While behaviors are strengthened with positive reinforcement, you must use some form of correction if you want an undesirable behavior to go away.
 Were you (or your children) raised without ANY consequences?